 Fortunes have been made from it and dynasties built on it.
 Wars have been fought over it, and regimes overthrown to secure access to it.
 It was the single most valuable resource in the industrial age.
 We’re talking about crude oil, of course.

 Although oil has been known to humans for thousands of years, it came into its own only in the 19th and 20th centuries when new ways of extracting and using it were discovered.
 It was the key enabler of the industrial age, as an essential ingredient in the production of everything from clothing, housing and food to automobiles, weapons and pharmaceutical drugs.
 Oil has seeped into our daily lives and we have become dependent on it.
 We’re hooked!

 Now in the 21st Century, another less tangible item is set to replace it as the world’s most valuable resource – data.
-Data is the oil on which the information age is being built.
-And it is potentially more valuable than oil, and more empowering - because, unlike oil, it is a renewable resource.
-The same data can be used by different people for different purposes, without loss of value.
+New ways of extracting and using data have emerged in the early part of the 21st century, and is the new oil on which the information age is being built.
+Data is potentially more valuable than oil because, unlike oil, it is a renewable resource, which doesn't lose value when shared.

 Over the coming years, data along with the technology that manipulates it, promises to play an increasing role in all our lives, as smart homes, self-driving cars, integrated public transport, wearable technology and more enter the mainstream.
 There is predicted to be an exponential growth in the amount of data in existence, as new ways to gather it and manipulate it emerge.